apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 ## Setting up the EC2 instance

 First we want to get our remote server up and running on the cloud.
 If you don't already have an account with AWS, create one and then login to the console [here](https://aws.amazon.com/console/).
 Go to "Services" -> "EC2" and select "Instances" and click "Launch Instance".
 Choose the Ubuntu disk image.
 Next you'll select the hardware.
 The free tier is sufficient for this demo, but be aware that such a server won't be particularly responsive with only one core to handle all of the work.
 This can be improved by upgrading the machine, but be aware that you will be liable for any charges.
 Click next until "Configure Security Group".
 Click "Add rule" and choose type "All TCP" and then set Source to "anywhere".
 This will allow all network traffic to reach our web application.
 In a proper business application one should take more care with network security, but for this use case it's fine.
 Click "Launch", then select the drop down and create a new key pair, download it, and launch the instance.
 This key pair is for authentication purposes, and must be kept secret.
 You'll need the private key in order to ssh into the EC2 instance, and if you lose it you will be forced to launch a new instance from scratch and recreate the key pair.
-After a few minutes the Instance State should indicate running from the instance dashboard, and the machine is good to go.
+After a few minutes the "Instance State" should indicate running from the instance dashboard, and the machine is good to go.

 ## Establishing a static ("elastic") IP

 Amazon automatically assigns an IP address to each EC2 instance, but by default this is a different dynamically allocated address each time the instance is started.
-For our web application to be permanently accessible from the same IP, we will need to allocate a static address -- Amazon uses the term elastic IP.
+For our web application to be permanently accessible from the same IP, we will need to allocate a static address.
+Amazon uses the term "elastic".
 From the dashboard, go to "Elastic IP's" and click Allocate new address.
 Click the newly allocated elastic IP, choose Actions -> Associate address and then select the EC2 instance from the dropdown, and accept.
 Now if you return to the Instance tab and click the EC2 instance you should see the IPv4 Public IP in the bottom right to reflect the new elastic IP, and even if you stop/start the instance this should remain the same.

 ## Accessing the instance